nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 <br><br>
 This is consistent with [recent reports](https://www.nytimes.com/interactive/2020/04/28/world/asia/coronavirus-singapore-migrants.html) that the virus is spreading rapidly among vulnerable, confined populations of migrant workers in Singapore.
 <br><br>
-This illustrates how the extent to which an introduction spreads within a population depends on sociological factors, and emphasizes why it is critically important to protect vulnerable groups.
+This illustrates how the extent to which an introduction spreads within a population depends on sociological factors and emphasizes why it is critically important to protect vulnerable groups.
 <!-- There is no right side text -->